-The gap and go strategy is when a stock gaps up from the previous day’s close price.
+The gap and go strategy is when a stock increases from the previous day’s close price.
 If you’re looking to do gap trading successfully, the most common strategy is to use a premarket scanner and search for stocks with volume in the premarket.
 This strategy is a very popular trading strategy among day traders.
 Every morning, a bunch of gapping stocks hit the premarket scanners.
 Traders worldwide are watching them like a hawk for potential trading opportunities.